-- How the TBL rules are learned - Three major stages - Label every word with its most-likely tag using a set of tagging rules - Examine every possible transformation (rewrite rule), and select the one that results in the most improved tagging (supervised!) - Re-tag the data according this rule - The above three stages are repeated until some stopping criterion is reached - Such as insufficient improvement over the previous pass
+- How the TBL rules are learned - Three major stages - 1.
+Label every word with its most-likely tag using a set of tagging rules (use the broadest rules at first) - 2.
+Examine every possible transformation (rewrite rule), and select the one that results in the most improved tagging (supervised! should compare to the pre-tagged corpus ) - 3.
+Re-tag the data according this rule - The above three stages are repeated until some stopping criterion is reached - Such as insufficient improvement over the previous pass - An ordered list of transformations (rules) can be finally obtained

-Example
+• Example